nicolasj92/industrial-ml-datasets/README.md

 # Industrial ML Datasets

-The following is a curated list of datasets, publically available for machine learning researches in the area of manufacturing.
+The following is a curated list of datasets, publically available for machine learning research in the area of manufacturing.

 :heavy_check_mark: indicates a preset split between training and testing data.